tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

 Silhouette Score
 ![Silhouette Score2](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Silhouette%20Score2.png)

+   -You are using a clustering algorithm to group customers based on purchasing behavior and assessing the quality of the clusters to determine how well-separated the clusters are.
+Which of the following metrics is most suitable for this task?<br/>
+Silhouette score <br/>
+(The Silhouette score measures how similar each point is to its cluster compared to others, evaluating the quality and separation of clusters.
+This makes it most suitable for assessing how well the clusters are formed regarding separation and cohesion.)

+   -A company uses a clustering algorithm to segment customers based on purchasing patterns.
+They want to evaluate the compactness and separation of the resulting clusters.
+Which of the following metrics is most appropriate for this evaluation?<br/>
+Silhouette score<br/>
+(The Silhouette score evaluates the compactness (how close points are within the same cluster) and separation (how distinct clusters are from each other), making it ideal for assessing the overall quality of the clusters.)

+   -You are using a clustering algorithm to group customers based on purchasing behavior and assessing the quality of the clusters to determine how well-separated the clusters are.
+Which of the following metrics is most suitable for this task?<br/>
+Silhouette score<br/>
+(The silhouette score measures how well each data point fits within its assigned cluster compared to other clusters.
+It directly evaluates:
+Cluster cohesion (how close points are within the same cluster) Cluster separation (how far clusters are from each other) This makes it ideal when you want to know how well-separated and meaningful your clusters are.)

    -What is the primary goal of clustering in unsupervised learning?<br/>
 To group similar data points into clusters.